-Just to roll some Weed Control Fabric out in your garden and not to worry about weeding anymore sounds good.
-Stopping weeds without dangerous chemical, and for many years – some give a 25 years guarantee, wow!
+Just to roll some Weed Control Fabric (aka landscape fabric) out in your garden and not to worry about weeding anymore sounds good.
+Stopping weeds without dangerous chemical, and doing it for many years – some give a 25 years guarantee, wow!
 But is this true, does it work as promised?
-Here are 3 reasons why you should not use weed control fabric in your garden permanently.
+Here are 3 reasons why you should not use weed control fabric in your garden as a long term solution.
 Along with some good uses for weed control fabric.

 1. It is unnatural

-Even though it is true that weed fabric is not a questionable chemical, it still is far from being natural.
+Even though it is true that weed control fabric is not a questionable chemical, it still is far from being natural.
 When used under mulch, rocks or even soil, it traps earthworms and other creatures in the ground.
 These living beings live in the soil and are very beneficial to the soil and our food.
-Whoever happened to be underneath has to stay there, and whoever happened to be on top can not go down anymore.
+Whatever happened to be underneath the landscape fabric has to stay there, and whatever happened to be on top can not go down anymore.
 Not a healthy situation.
 Well, you might not care so much about those thousands of creatures living in our soil, but this is just one of the reasons not to use a weed cloth.
 Even though I would encourage you to care, these creatures make our soil alive and nutritious.

 Weed Control Fabric is also not biodegradable.
 Once in, it stays there for many many years, creating more and more problems.
 Over time it will deteriorate so that getting rid of the fabric becomes almost impossible.
 There are biodegradable options available.
 We tried it with our sweet potatoes and got rid of it half way through the growing season.
 It does heat up the soil, which is great during the cool early summer days.
 However, in hot days it gets very warm and it’s also harder to water.

 A better alternative, which is also free is cardboard (see how we used it), or a few layers of newspapers.
 These things will stop weeds as well and feed the earthworms in the process.

 2. It does not work